 In the case of lighthouses, it is important to distinguish between their geographical and luminous range.
 The first is the maximum distance, expressed in nautical miles, at which a signal can be observed during the day.
 Their power is a function of the height of the signal and that of the observer above sea level.
 The light range is the maximum distance, also in nautical miles, at which a light can be observed in the dark.
 This range is a function of its luminous intensity, the coefficient of atmospheric transmission, and the threshold of illuminance in the eye of the observer.

 From the ocean, the ships not only see the lighthouse lights, which warn them of the proximity of the coast, but also the intervals and the colors of the light beams, which have a code, through which it is possible to recognize in front of which point of the coast they are.
-Thus, the luminous characteristics of a lighthouse are the peculiarities of coloring and rhythms of light flashes.
-The color, duration of flashes, and eclipses have been established based on national and international standards, with the aim of giving each light signal a characteristic appropriate to its function.
+Thus, the luminous characteristics of a lighthouse are the peculiarities of coloring and the rhythms of light flashes.
+The color, duration of flashes, and eclipses have been established based on national and international standards, to give each light signal a characteristic appropriate to its function.
 The number of flashes and eclipses of light in a given time is called "period".
 Flashing light signals are classified according to the relative length of the periods of illumination and obscuration.

 The meaning of navigation